 Not sure if a TurboTax Refund Advance loan is right for you?
 Consider these alternatives.

-- Jackson Hewitt: If you’re looking for a larger loan, a Jackson Hewitt refund advance loan may be a good choice, since it offers loans up to $3,200.
+- Jackson Hewitt: If you’re looking for a larger loan, a Jackson Hewitt refund advance loan may be a good choice.

 - H&R Block: An H&R Block refund advance loan may be a better fit if you’d like to file your taxes at an H&R Block office.